exonum/exonum-doc/src/get-started/install.md

 - [Visual C++ Build Tools][build_tools]
 - [PowerShell][powershell]

-If you have encountered a problem with installing Exonum on Windows, you may ask around on [Gitter](https://gitter.im/exonum/exonum) or file an issue on [GitHub](https://github.com/exonum/exonum/issues).

 ## Adding environment variables

 If your OS contains pre-compiled `rocksdb` or `snappy` libraries,